jdevfullstack-tutorials/code-testing/README.md

 ## Unit Tests And Integration Tests
-Unit tests and integration tests are the most common tests that is being reffered to because these two tests should be done by the developer himself.
+Unit tests and integration tests are the most common tests that are being reffered to mainly because these two tests should be done
+(most of the time) by
+the developer himself.

-Other test just like black box testing will be done by another person.
+Other test just like black box testing will be done by another person, usually a tester.

 ## Useful Links
 Here are the detailed tutorials for this code testing: